cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 - 20 P-each (peach syrup)
 ```

-**Howto** Pour all the ingridients with a bar spoon in a high shot glass layer-by-layer.
+**Howto** Pour all the ingredients with a bar spoon in a high shot glass layer-by-layer.

 ### Profit!